redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

 - Shipping handlers for an app's own operations.
 The mechanism is available to any crate that declares operations, but its purpose is published capabilities.
+- Generating the wiring between `EffectHandler` and the shipped implementation.
+Considered and rejected; see Alternatives.
 - UI or dependency-injection frameworks.
 A shipped handler is a plain type; how an app constructs and provides it is the app's business.
 - The Rust side of the FFI, as in the generated `Core` RFC.